 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.
 (Romans 12:2)

 We are taught that our subjective feelings are unreliable.
 Wrong thinking needs to be fled from just like lusts.
 We are taught that we need to discern our surroundings to determine the will of God.
 This requires the skill of rightly reading yourself, your situation, and knowing the Word (God’s will) to then rightly judge and order your own mental state.
 God’s will is always going to be good acceptable and perfect.
 But this may take some investigative work.

 Our minds left alone will interpret things according to the course of the world, the airs of the day, and we know how backward those are.
 The pulse of the day is about needing to justify our feelings rather than ordering them according to God’s will.
-The feelings of the age is that we are supposed to self actualize and thus find happiness and fulfillment in our own peace of mind, and our own self determined reality.
+The feelings of the age are that we are supposed to self-actualize and thus find happiness and fulfillment in our own peace of mind, and our own self-determined reality.
 This means our ebbing and flowing emotions must never be checked.

 9 The heart is deceitful above all things, and desperately wicked: who can know it?
 10 I the Lord search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings.
 (Jeremiah 17)